TIGER-AI-Lab/Pixel-Reasoner/README.md

 ### Dataset
+We will release the datasets on the huggingface at [TIGER-Lab/PixelReasoner-RL-Data](https://huggingface.co/datasets/TIGER-Lab/PixelReasoner-RL-Data) and [TIGER-Lab/PixelReasoner-SFT-Data](https://huggingface.co/datasets/TIGER-Lab/PixelReasoner-SFT-Data)

 ### Models
+Please check the [TIGER-Lab/PixelReasoner-RL-v1](https://huggingface.co/TIGER-Lab/PixelReasoner-RL-v1) and [TIGER-Lab/PixelReasoner-WarmStart](https://huggingface.co/TIGER-Lab/PixelReasoner-WarmStart)

 ## 🚀Quick Start
 We proposed two-staged post-training.
 The instruction tuning is adapted from Open-R1.
-The Curiosity-Driven RL is adapted from VL-Rethinker
+The Curiosity-Driven RL is adapted from VL-Rethinker.

 ### Running Instruction Tuning
+We will update this part soon.

 ### Running Curiosity-Driven RL
 Under `curiosity_driven_rl` folder, check out [the installation instructions](curiosity_driven_rl/installation.md).